-Article from the 2016-11-29, by Christian Czok
+Article from the 2018-08-27, of Christian Czok

-In cooperation with Fritz Hansen, Jacobsen desiged the Ant Chair in 1951.
-The chair with an extraordinary look and only three legs was at first viewed with utmost scepticism.
-A reaction that many products receive, when they are ahead of their time.
-Even the manufacturer, who would later cooperate with the artist many more times, was intially doubtful that the chair would be a success and limited production at first to 300 pieces.
+In cooperation with Fritz Hansen, Jacobsen designed the Ant Chair in 1951.
+The chair with an extraordinary look and only three legs was at first viewed with utmost skepticism.
+A common reaction products receive, when they are ahead of their time.
+Even the Fritz Hansen, the brand who would later cooperate with the artist many more times, was initially doubtful that the chair would be a success and limited production at first to 300 pieces.

 Derived from the Ant, in 1955 Jacobsen created the Series 7.
-Thanks to this collection, the number seven has come to represent timeless elegance and artistic as well as artisanal skill at the highest level.
-The designer retro chair enjoys worldwide popularity, which is in some part thanks to Christine Keeler, who as an international supermodel had her photograph taken on the chair in 1963 - an image that spread around the world like wildfire.The chair can also be found in many public buildings today, including the Guild Hall in Mainz and in the restaurant of the Royal SAS Hotel, which was also designed by Jacobsen.
-There, the retro chairs decorate the rooms and bring a sence of grace and regal elegance with their appearance.
+Thanks to this collection, the number seven has come to represent timeless elegance and artistic as well as manual skill at the highest level.
+The designer retro chair enjoys worldwide popularity, which is in some part thanks to Christine Keeler, who as an international supermodel had her photograph taken on the chair in 1963 - an image that spread around the world like wildfire.

+Retro style means one thing above all: lots of plastic in bright colors.
+The design brand Vitra captivates with its colorful chairs that always have the highest quality in comfort and appearance.
 Probably the most famous designer chair with retro charm is the Eames Plastic Chair.
 It made Charles and Ray Eames the most prominent design personalities of the last century and is an absolute classic in interior design.
-It was created in 1948 during the MoMa exhibition for "Low Cost Furniture Design", and was put into production only two years later.
+It was created in 1948 during the MoMa exhibition for "Low Cost Furniture Design" and was put into production only two years later.
 As the first plastic chair that was ever produced in series, it wrote design history.

-Today's realisation is the best example of a re-edition for retro chairs: originally it was made with a fibreglass seat, and this has now been replaced with a more environmentally friendly polypropylene plastic, as this is recyclable.
-But that's not all: the seat is available in countless colours as well as with and without arm rests.
+Today's realization is the best example of a re-edition for retro chairs: originally it was made with a fiberglass seat, and this has now been replaced with a more environmentally friendly polypropylene plastic, as this is recyclable.
+But that's not all: the seat is available in countless colors and with and without arm rests.

-The Bertoia chair, which gets its name from Harry Bertoia, is a beautiful creationfor the forward-thinking and innovative style of the 50s.
+The Bertoia chair, which gets its name from Harry Bertoia, is a beautiful creation for the forward-thinking and innovative style of the 50s.
 The chair is created through a complicated process by hand.
-Its rather delicate outside hides the stability of the chair well.
+Its rather delicate appearance hides the stability of the chair well.